 Practice!
 Keep trying different stitches until you feel comfortable with how your machine feels and moves.
-You can always attach a new practice quilt if you need to.
+You can always attach a new piece of practice fabric if you need to.

 Congratulations!
 Now that you have practiced and gotten used to the basic settings and movements of your machine, you are ready to begin your quilting journey.